Bhakti-D/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-Recommend a movie to user given the title as input

 ### Objective - Build a movie recommendation system which makes recommendations given the title of the movie as input.